GadgetAngel/STM32-Template/README.md

 STM32-Template for Linux and Windows 10
 =======================================

-A Build template for projects using the **stm32vl discovery board**, using the arm embedded gnu toolchain, and the STM32F10x Standard Peripheral Library.
-See "book.pdf".
+A Build template for projects using the **STM32VLDISCOVERY board, STM32F407 Discovery Board, STM32L433 Nucleo-64 board and STM32F767 Nucleo-144 board**, using the arm embedded gnu toolchain, and the STM32F10x Standard Peripheral Library, STM32F40xx Standard Peripheral Library, CMSIS libraries, STM32F7 Standard Peripheral Library, and other.
+Trying to do things using "bare Metal" techniques but using the ST Libraries when I get stuck.
+This project is a learning project.
+I am trying to learn embedded programming using C Language and using the GNU toolchain.
+The "book.pdf" is where I am starting and expanding what I learn on the STM32F1 board to doing and learning by trial an error on the STM32F4 and STM32F4 MCUs.
 This repository is a modified fork of https://github.com/geoffreymbrown/STM32-Template repository.

 Do not use the "book.pdf"'s method of installing codesourcery GNU Toolchain tools!!
-You should now use the GNU Arm Embedded Toolchain tools.
+You should use the GNU Arm Embedded Toolchain tools.
 The below instructions will show you how to install the GNU Arm Embedded Toolchain:

 **For Windows 10**: use the Windows 10 installer (gcc-arm-none-eabi-10-2020-q4-major-win32.exe, select default but placd a check mark next to update system path variables) : https://developer.arm.com/tools-and-software/open-source-software/developer-tools/gnu-toolchain/gnu-rm/downloads